oci-landing-zones/terraform-oci-modules-workloads/cis-compute/README.md

-# Oracle Cloud Infrastructure (OCI) Terraform CIS Compute Module
+# Oracle Cloud Infrastructure (OCI) Terraform CIS Compute & Storage (Block Volumes and File System) Module

 ![Landing Zone logo](../landing_zone_300.png)

-This module manages the creation and configuration of Compute instances and Block/File Storage in Oracle Cloud Infrastructure (OCI).
-The module automates the provisioning and configuration of Compute instances, handles App Catalog subscriptions, Block Volume and File Storage creation and attachment.
+This module manages Compute instances, Block Storage and File System Storage in Oracle Cloud Infrastructure (OCI).
+These resources and their associated resources can be deployed together in the same configuration or separately.
+The module enforces CIS Benchmark recommendations and provides features for strong cyber resilience posture, including storage backups and replication.
+Additionally, the module supports bringing in external dependencies that managed resources depend on, including compartments, subnets, encryption keys, and others.

 Check [module specification](./SPEC.md) for a full description of module requirements, supported variables, managed resources and outputs.